 For the cities: People are dressed simply but smartly.
 The locals have an effortlessly chic style of dressing while their outfits always being practical and functional.

-While Icelandic is the official language, and can sound strangely confusing to non-speakers, tourists have no problems in Iceland.
+While Icelandic is the official language and trying to pronounce names correctly can leave non-speakers scratching their heads, tourists have no problems in Iceland.
 Everyone speaks English and it’s a breeze to communicate everywhere in the country.

 Need To Know

-The best way to travel across the country is to rent your own vehicle– whether it’s a car or a campervan you decide to get, shop around- there are plenty of options across a range of budgets.
 On road trips, allow plenty of time for delays and unexpected stops- you will find spots that are so beautiful that you’ll want to stay longer, take photos etc. To truly enjoy everything Iceland has to offer, do not rush.
 In Iceland especially, it’s all about the journey.
-You can find hot springs along your journey using Hotpot Iceland.

 On your travels in Iceland you will experience countless exciting adventures and you need to ensure that you’re properly insured.
 Trust me, sound travel insurance saves your ass when you least expect it and can salvage a travel situation gone bad.
 WorldNomads insurance has been my go-to choice for years and many travel experts agree that it’s one of the best available internationally.